moabb.evaluations.base.BaseEvaluation#

 Parameters:

-• pipelines (dict of pipeline instance.) – A dict containing the sklearn pipeline to evaluate.
+• pipelines (dict) – A dict of pipeline instances containing the sklearn pipelines to evaluate.

 • param_grid (dict of str) – The key of the dictionary must be the same as the associated pipeline.